 # After

-EXIF date is usually recorded in camera-local time with no timezone offset.
-If you shot in Tokyo and imported in SF, the "date taken" is Tokyo time.
-FilesDesk respects the camera-local EXIF time by default.
-If you want UTC conversion, use {exif_date_utc:YYYY-MM-DD} instead.
+EXIF date is recorded in camera-local time with no timezone offset.
+If you shot in Tokyo and imported the photos in San Francisco, the date in the filename reflects Tokyo local time.
+FilesDesk uses the camera-local EXIF time by default.
+If you need UTC instead, use {exif_date_utc:YYYY-MM-DD} in your template.

-2. File modification date (only if creation is also missing).
+2. File modification date, if creation date is also missing.

 Free to try.
 15 AI credits included.